-- What is the purpose of the Research Forum?
+- Q1.
+What is the purpose of the Research Forum?

 The U-M COP values research very highly and every student and faculty member actively participates in research endeavors.
 We want to recognize these activities in a public manner so we can share our research with the greater community.

-- What are some general details about the Research Forum?
+- Q2.
+What are some general details about the Research Forum?

-- College of Pharmacy courses within the BSPS and PharmD classes will NOT be cancelled on Friday, but many students have open afternoons (especially BSPS, P1, and P4 students) and are available to participate from 1:00pm-5:00pm.
+- College of Pharmacy courses within the BSPS and PharmD program will NOT be cancelled on Friday, but many students have open afternoons and are available to participate in the poster presentations from the 3:00pm-5:00pm.
 Consult Q7 from the questions below to see your roles for the Research Forum.

 - Poster presenters are advised to arrive not less than 15 minutes early to set up their posters.

-- Yes, attendance is required for all Post-Doc/PhD, PharmD, BSPS students and faculty at the U-M COP.
+Yes, attendance is required for all Post-doc, PhD, Masters, PharmD, BSPS students and faculty at the U-M COP.
 If there is an extenuating circumstance that will prevent you from attending, then please use the following contacts based on what best applies to you:

 - Faculty: contact Holly Jablonski (firstname.lastname@example.org)

-- Who else will be invited to the Research Forum?
+- Q5.
+Who else will be invited to the Research Forum?

 - Prospective pharmacy students

 - Pharmacy residents

 - Q6.
 What is the dress code for faculty, staff, & students?

 - Professional dress is required at this event for everyone!